orangespaceman/training-notes/php.md

 You could use functions to move some of the code you're writing into separate files

-For example, you could create a function that checks whether the current user is logged in
+For example, you could create a function that checks whether the current user is logged in.
 Something like this could be used at the top of every page of a website to determine whether to show content for a logged-in user or a member of the public

 ***Further information:***